The Competition for Partners in Matching Markets: Theoretical Results

+Numerical simulations in the Section~\ref{sec:numeric} show that the finding in Theorem~\ref{thm:main-result} holds up extremely well for all $d \lesssim 1.0 \log^2 (n/|k|)$ for realistic values of $n$ (not just asymptotically in $n$ for $d = o(\log ^2 n)$), and indeed extends much beyond the connectedness threshold for small $k$.

-\paragraph{\bf Densely connected markets.} Our next main result shows that $d \sim \log^2 n$ is the threshold level of connectivity above which the finding of \cite{AKL17} holds true, i.e., the short side is markedly better off even in (large) markets with a small imbalance.
-Moreover, this benefit of being on the short side arises in conjunction with the key property that \emph{all agents on the short side of the market are matched} (an implausible occurrence in real world markets).
+\paragraph{\bf Densely connected markets.} Our next result shows that for $d \gtrsim \log^2 n$, the finding of \cite{AKL17} holds true, i.e., the short side is markedly better off even in (large) markets with a small imbalance (we note that the recent paper \cite[][Theorem 4]{che2019efficiency} contains a related result).
+Moreover, this benefit of being on the short side arises in conjunction with the key property that {\emph{most agents on the short side of the market are matched}.
+(The theorem establishes a stronger property leveraging its strong assumption $d = \omega(\log^2 n)$, namely, with high probability, \emph{all} short side agents are matched.)}

 \begin{thm}[Densely Connected Markets] Consider a sequence of random matching markets indexed by $n$, with $n+k$ men and $n$ women, and connectivity (average degree) $d=d(n)$, with $k=k(n)<0$ and $|k|=o(n)$, $d=\omega(\log^2 n)$ and $d=o(n)$.
 Then, with high probability, all men are matched under stable matching, and we have